dthorburn/Genomic_Read_Processing/README.md

 4. Add the correct path to the project directory.
 5. Submit the Nextflow coordinator with `qsub GATK_Variant_Call.sh`.

 Please note that all bams within the input directory will be considered as belonging to the same dataset.
-Also, due to the long runtimes of some of the processes, the long node is requred to run the coordinator, which is limited to 1 per user.
+Make sure sample names in BAMs do not have `-` character.

 Below is the help message from `GATK_Variant_Call.nf`:
 ```